Skip to main content

 National Centres of Competence in Research

 NCCRs are housed at one or more recognised Swiss universities (known as the home institution).
-They are interdisciplinary and cross-university networks with a focus on fundamental research.
+They form interdisciplinary networks with other higher education instutions pursuing fundamental research.
 An important aspect is cooperation with research partners from the higher education sector as well as from the private and public sectors.
-NCCRs coordinate national research in various fields and help to better structure the Swiss research landscape and position the country for international cooperation.
+NCCRs consolidate research across various disciplines, fostering synergies that create new prospects for the development of disciplines.

 Funding and duration

-NCCRs run for a maximum term of 12 years and receive up to CHF 5 million in funding annually from the federal government.
+NCCRs run for a maximum period of 12 years and receive up to CHF 5 million in federal funding each year.
 This is supplemented by contributions from participating higher education institutions, third-party funding from research groups and contributions from the private sector.
+These contributions often far exceed the level of federal funding, as NCCR support rapidly generates momentum for additional investment.

 Launching a new series of NCCRs